Reliable Cellular Automata with Self-Organization: Results for the finite space

-where $m$ can be finite or infinite.
-Suppose that for some $m$, the local transition matrix (for simplicity, with nearest-neighbor interaction) gives rise to a mixing Markov process with Markov operator $P_{m}$\glo{p.cap@$P_{m}$}.
-Let \glo{d.cap@$D^{n}_{m}(t)$}
+where \( m \) can be finite or infinite, suppose that the local transition matrix (for simplicity, with nearest-neighbor interaction) gives rise to an ergodic Markov process with Markov operator \( P_{m} \)\glo{p.cap@\( P_{m} \)}.
+Let \glo{def:cap@\( D^{n}_{m}(t) \)}